utrack/telly-spelly/README.md

 ## Usage

-1. Launch "Whisper Recorder" from your application menu or run:
+1. Launch "Telly Spelly" from your application menu or run:
 ```bash
 whisper-recorder
 ```